-- We have initiated steps to set up a permanent and separate wellequipped seminar hall to cater the requirements of the commerce department.
-This permanent seminar hall and 'smart presentation' facilities annexed thereto definitely promote the academic excellence of the department. - Our department is committed to organize a few more number of Symposia, Conferences, and Paper Presentations competitions. - In addition, with a mission to endorse this department as a resource centre, we propose to conduct at least one international seminar in every two years. - As a major step to strengthen research activities, we are planning to introduce MPhil programme in Commerce - We propose to offer few more add-on and diploma courses in emerging fields and thus meets the expectations of the national and global labour market. - In an initiative to enrich the collection of department library, we propose to make use of digital resources and share the e-resources available in NLIST facilities. - The department library will be made fully computerized and issue return facilities will be provided on digital environment.
-A separate computerized reading room will be created for the enhancing the utility of NLIST services among the students.
+We have initiated steps to arrange a permanent and separate well-equipped seminar hall to cater the requirements of the commerce department.
+This permanent seminar hall and 'smart presentation' facilities annexed thereto definitely promote the academic excellence of the department.
+Our department is committed to organize a few more number of Symposia, Conferences, and Paper Presentations competitions.
+In addition, with a mission to endorse this department as a resource centre, we propose to conduct at least one international seminar in every two years.